yyforyongyu/fraud-detection-enron/README.md

 - tuning algorithms using F1 score as evaluation metric.
 - cross-validation on the final estimator.

-Several helper functions are built for this project in poi_helper.py.
-Since this report only focuses on methodology in machine learning, we will not cover them here.
+Several helper functions are built for this project in poi_helper.py, which can be found in tools/.
 For more details, report poi_id.ipynb has all the thoughts and steps in building these functions.

-A nanodegree project.
-All the files are under final_project/ folder, a list of files are explained as below.

-## project_5_machine_learning.html
-This is the detailed report for this project which contains all the information needed.
-It is highly recommeneded to use this report over others.

-## project_5_machine_learning.ipynb
-A notebook file to generate the report.

-## poi_id.py
-A simplified version of the report.

-## poi_helper.py
-Several helper functions in support for poi_id.py.

-## documentation.html
-This is the documentation for all the work.

-## documentation.ipynb
-A notebook file to generate the documentation.

-## poi_id.ipynb
-A notebook file has the draft to the final report.
-This report documented the thoughts behind this machine learning.